Dnhatsave/dicegame/README.md

 my first game app using Javascript

-Dice Game it's my first js application and its also written use a pure Javascript ES6.
+Dice Game it's my first application  written use a pure Javascript ES6 and HTML.
 The project its fully openSource and fell free to contributte

 # Usage
-to use the application you only have an internet navigator installed such as Mozilla Firefox, Google Chrome, Safari our even Internet Explorer. and starting to play by rolling and hold the dice the maximum score is 50.
+to use the application you only have an internet navigator installed such as Mozilla Firefox, Google Chrome, Safari our even Internet Explorer. and starting to play by rolling and hold the dice

 # Game Rules
-* First set the final score on the input
+* First set the final score on the input for ex: 50 , 25 ...etc;
-* For each round score when the dice its equals one the player chamges automaticaly
+* For each round score when the dice its equals one the player chamges automaticaly;
-* The first player reach the score wins the game
+* The first player reach the score wins the game.

 # TODO